Coyenn/Orbit/README.md

 ## This program was developed during the code.design hackathon

-It is designed use and display data of a rocket, that is connected over Bluetooth.
+It is designed to use and display data of a rocket, that is connected over Bluetooth.
 ### Technologies:

 | Name          | Purpose